krlan2789/apps-link/README.md

 #### Summary

 > A project designed to integrate live location tracking into Unity applications.
-It leverages the ForegroundGPSTracker library for Android by SingularityIndonesia, which is currently in progress.
+It leverages the ForegroundGPSTracker library for Android by SingularityIndonesia.

 #### Technologies: